Institutions: University of Edinburghhttps://orcid.org/0000-0002-7975-5013

 For plants, light is a signal that carries information about the environment, and a source of energy for photosynthesis.
 PHYTOCAL focuses on the interaction between phytochrome signalling and photosynthesis, and seeks to understand fundamental processes that make carbon (C) and nitrogen (N) resources available for plant growth.
 These unexplored connections underlie biomass production and plasticity, which contribute significantly to yield variability in the field.

 PlaSMo stands for Plant Systems-biology Modelling

 Ensuring the achievements of yesterday's Mathematical Modellers will be available for the Systems Biologists of tomorrow.

-- To represent these models in a declarative XML-based format, which is closer to the systems biology standard SBML
+To represent these models in a declarative XML-based format, which is closer to the systems biology standard SBML

 Good data and model management improves the longevity and impact of your interdisciplinary research.
 FAIRDOM offers software and expertise to support you in better managing your interdisciplinary life-science projects, particularly in systems and synthetic biology.
 If you have never heard of data and model management, or are curious about it, or you are an expert keen to exchange ideas, our user meeting is the place for you!